-Utilizing forecasts from the National Weather Service at Binghamton, NY, and in consultation with the Lackawanna County Emergency Management Agency, a “Code Blue” will be declared for Lackawanna County beginning at 6 a.m. on Friday, November 10, and ending at 2 p.m. on Saturday, November 11.
+Utilizing forecasts from the National Weather Service at Binghamton, NY, and in consultation with the Lackawanna County Emergency Management Agency, a “Code Blue” is now in effect for Lackawanna County until 2 PM on Saturday, January 12.

 A “Code Blue” alert is issued when the forecasted temperature in Lackawanna County (including wind chills) is expected to reach 20 degrees Fahrenheit or lower.
 If necessary, based on weather conditions, an extension of the alert may be issued.